From Figma Make to Figma Design

 Your Figma Make project has been converted into editable Figma layers!

-Why use Figma Make to bootstrap for your designs?
+Why use Figma Make to bootstrap your designs?

 🚀 Faster iterations: Harness the speed of Figma Make to generate multiple layout options in minutes, then fine-tune every detail in Figma Design.

-✏️ Kickstart projects with confidence: Figma Make give you a strong starting point and a ready-made template, helping you overcome the blank canvas problem.
-Figma Design then lets you precisely customize your design, ensuring it aligns with your design system.
+✏️ Kickstart projects with confidence: Figma Make gives you a strong starting point and a ready-made template, helping you overcome the famous fear of the blank canvas.
+Figma Design then lets you customize your design more precisely, ensuring it aligns with your design system.

 🤝 Seamless collaboration: Once in Figma Design, you and your team can collaborate and iterate further in Figma.